 Dental Hygienist

-1. Apply to HACC and meet with a Dental Hygiene or Health Careers advisor before applications begin.
+1. Apply to HACC for the Allied Health AAS program (Dental Hygiene concentration) and meet with a Dental Hygiene or Health Careers advisor.

 • Admission to HACC does not guarantee admission to the clinical program.
 Work closely with your advisor to prepare to apply to the clinical/core component

-2. Take the TEAS test in-person and achieve a minimum score of 72.
-Only Version 7 test results will be accepted.
+2. Take the TEAS test (version 7) in-person at a HACC campus location and achieve a minimum score of 62.

-• Learn more about the TEAS test here Includes link to the ATI website to register, information, study groups, and TEAS information sessions.
+1. Review information about the TEAS test here (Includes link to the ATI website to register for an exam, general information, study groups, student accessibility information, and TEAS information sessions.)

-6. Prior college and technical school transcripts must be sent to record@hacc.edu Prepare for Pre-Clinical Courses (BIOL 121, BIOL 221, ENGL 101, and MATH 055/091 placement testing or higher)
+2. Prior college and technical school transcripts must be sent to record@hacc.edu

 Additional Points for Application

-• You may register for Introduction to Dentistry here
+• Students may register for Introduction to Dentistry here for additional points toward application.

-• You may send supplemental certifications and documents to DentalHygiene@hacc.edu.
-Documents not listed on the Admission Criteria will not be considered—including diplomas, non-DANB certificates, or information that is to be sent to HACC upon registration (such as high school transcripts.)
+• Documents not listed on the Admission Criteria will not be considered—including referral letters, diplomas, non-DANB certifications, resumes, or information that should otherwise be sent to HACC during onboarding (such as high school transcripts.)

 What does a dental hygienist do?